tamberg/zephyr-workshop/README.md

 https://docs.zephyrproject.org/latest/build/dts/intro.html

-> As the name indicates, a devicetree is a tree.
+> a devicetree is a tree.
 The human-readable text format for this tree is called DTS (for devicetree source)

 > Devicetree nodes have _paths_ identifying their locations in the tree [and] _properties_ [which] are name/value pairs.